COVID-19 UPDATE: The Harris Center building will be closed to visitors until further notice. Our trails and grounds remain open.

 Salamander Crossing Brigades

 On the first warm rainy nights of spring, thousands of amphibians migrate from woods to wetlands in a natural phenomenon known as “Big Night.”
 It’s a perilous journey, especially when they must cross busy roads to reach their breeding pools.
-To reduce the risk of roadkill, we train citizen scientists to serve on Salamander Crossing Brigades at amphibian road crossings throughout the Monadnock Region.
+To reduce the risk of roadkill, we train community scientists to serve on Salamander Crossing Brigades at amphibian road crossings throughout the Monadnock Region.

 Vernal Pool Project